 - Understand the current right of free movement for EEA nationals under the Free Movement Directive.

-- The Free Movement Directive (2004/38/EC), which allows European Economic Area (EEA) citizens and their dependants to live, work and study in any country within the EEA, will remain in force until the UK leaves the EU on 29 March 2019.
+- The Free Movement Directive (2004/38/EC), which allows European Economic Area (EEA) citizens and their dependants to live, work and study in any country within the EEA, will remain in force until the UK leaves the EU.
 The EU and UK have agreed that there will then be an implementation period lasting until 31 December 2020.

 - Keep up to date with proposals made during the Brexit negotiations.